alexisvincent/systemjs-hot-reloader/README.md

 ```
 You can drop the if statement, but it is nice and convenient to load reloader only when on localhost.
 That way you can go into production without changing anything.

-## Examples
+## Sample projects

-Boilerplate projects set up for hot reloading modules you can fork and use with 3 simple terminal commands(git clone XXX && npm i && npm start):
+Boilerplate set up for hot reloading modules you can fork and use with 3 simple terminal commands(git clone XXX && npm i && npm start):
 - [React](https://github.com/capaj/jspm-react)
 - [Mithril.js](https://github.com/capaj/jspm-mithril)
 - [Angular 2](https://github.com/capaj/jspm-ng2)